JJ/granada-off/text/geekery.md

 that were designed from scratch in our very own department.
 Outside a few paper tags that are usually associated to donations, they are neither catalogued, nor labeled, nor acknowledged.
-We do not even know if it works or not, and it is closer to a storage closet than to a real museum.
+We do not even know if what is there works or not; the display is closer to a storage closet than to a real museum.
 However, maybe some time from now, maybe even by the time you read this, someone with an interest in retro computing will use it for a master's degree project or a PhD.
 Or just out of spite, to give it a big of dignity.
-However, if you like nondescript things with lots of chips in it, this is the place to go.
+However, if you like nondescript boards with lots of chips in it, this is the place to go.

 >The corridor also holds posters of our many achievements.
 Find the